bipsig/my-portfolio/README.md

 # Portfolio

-This is a responsive portfolio website built using HTML, CSS, and JavaScript.
-It showcases your skills, projects, and work experience.
+This is a personal portfolio website built using HTML, CSS, and JavaScript.
+The website showcases my projects, skills, and contact information.
+The design is fully responsive and can adapt to different screen sizes, including desktop, tablet, and mobile devices.

 ## Table of Contents
 - [Demo](#demo)